RogueRope/SurvivalGuide/the-n-principles-of-rogue-rope.md

 ## Radical Self-responsibility <a id="Radical-Self-responsibility"></a>

 Rogue Rope encourages the individual to discover, exercise and rely on his or her inner resources.
 We don’t care about your hangups, or politics.
-You’re mental state is also your responsibility you are what you are, and what you take.
+You’re mental state is also your responsibility you are what/who you are, and what you take.

 ## Remix Culture <a id="Remix-Culture"></a>